ballerina-platform/asyncapi-triggers/asyncapi/shopify/Module.md

 Before using this trigger in your Ballerina application, complete the following:

 * Create a [Shopify](https://www.shopify.com) account
-* Subscribe to a webhook topic by following [this guide](https://shopify.dev/apps/webhooks/configuration/https).
-You can also use the [Ballerina Shopify Admin connector](https://central.ballerina.io/ballerinax/shopify.admin) to subscribe to a webhook topic.

 ## Quickstart
 To use the Shopify trigger in your Ballerina application, update the .bal file as follows: